 Use these solutions and troubleshooting suggestions for issues related to a PulseUno Git server.

-The latest Git server version uses a more secure host identification algorithm.
-Because of this, after upgrading the Git server, you may get a warning message when performing Git operations:
+Upgrade from 22.1 or earlier: Because the Git server has been updated to use a more secure host identification algorithm, you may get a warning message when performing Git operations after the upgrade:

 Warning: Remote host identification has changed!